Firebladedoge229/Mintstrap/README.md

 # Mintstrap for Roblox

-Mint theme for Roblox using Bloxstrap
+A theme for Roblox using Bloxstrap

 ## Installation